 But before purchasing, be warned that this is a large and heavy machine.
 Not only does it require two people to move, but it needs a minimal 20- by 20-inch surface to access the front and back of the printer.
 And despite the all-in-one cartridge, the compatible toner is still very pricey, and unfortunately, does not currently have aftermarket options to swap out.

-Best Wireless Laser Printer: Brother MFC-L3770CDW Laser Printer
+Best Laser: Brother MFC-L3770CDW Laser Printer

 Why It Made The Cut: Print professional-quality, rich, vivid color documents affordably yet with the impressive quality and performance of a laser printer.